 17-Mile Drive is a popular cruise through the unincorporated community of Pebble Beach.
-Even though a section of it is free and runs through Pacific Grove, the most famous and talked about portion is through Pebble Beach and does require a small admission fee.
+Even though a section of it is free and runs through Pacific Grove, the most famous and talked about portion is through Pebble Beach and does require an admission fee.

 This 16.78-mile drive offers spectacular views of the Pacific Ocean with many interesting stops along the way.
 It's where you will find the famed Lone Cypress, gorgeous white beaches, and pristine golf courses.
 In total, there are 17 marked stops on this route.

 While most people enter through the north gate and head south, you can also start from the south and head north.
-It is not a one way street nor a loop, but is a two lane roads that allows you to drive either north or south.
+It is not a one-way street nor a loop, but is a two lane road that allows you to drive either north or south.
 The drive itself is not part of either a National or State Park, so you won't be able to use those passes to enter.

 Disclaimer: I receive a small commission from some of the links on this page.